sarshogh/tech-principal-pathways/_articles/principle-solid.md

 featured: true
 weight: 107
 layout: article
-tags: priniciple, developers, source-code
+tags: priniciple developers source-code-structure
 ---
 <details>
-<summary>Content Summary; You will read </summary>
+<summary>Content Summary; What you will read are: </summary>
 <pre>
   1. Why SOLID?
   2. What is SOLID?